July 5, 2017 by Stuart Mason Dambrot

 They also see a wide range of current and potential applications benefitting from the use of their mesh probe, including spinal cord and neuromuscular junction implants, brain–machine interfaces, cyborg animals, natural and pathological aging (such as Alzheimer's disease) with insight on how spatial memory and learning evolve as a function of age and disease stage.
 Moreover, by adding stimulation electrodes, being able to enable fine level feedback that can ameliorate or overcome the cognitive declines associated with aging and other neurodegenerative diseases.

 As to other areas of research that might benefit from their study, Lieber says that in general, most areas of fundamental neuroscience research could benefit from mesh electronics' unique capabilities of long-term stability and single neuron resolution.
 "In addition, almost any clinical/medical application that involves electrical recordings and/or stimulations will benefit from our studies.
-In addition to that mentioned above," he concludes, "the mesh electronics should provide unique opportunities for brain-machine interfaces for tetraplegic patients, deep stimulations for the treatment of Parkinson's disease, and neural prosthetics in general."
+In addition to that mentioned above," he concludes, "the mesh electronics should provide unique opportunities for brain-machine interfaces for tetraplegic patients, deep brain stimulations for the treatment of Parkinson's disease, and neural prosthetics in general."

 More information: Syringe-injectable mesh electronics integrate seamlessly with minimal chronic immune response in the brain, Proceedings of the National Academy of Sciences (2017) 114(23):5894-5899, doi:10.1073/pnas.1705509114